Daniel-Halls/NFACT/README.md

 ### Usage
 ```
+usage: nfact_dr [-h] [-hh] [-O] [-l LIST_OF_SUBJECTS] [-o OUTDIR] [-a ALGO] [--seeds SEEDS] [--roi ROI] [-d NFACT_DECOMP_DIR] [-dd DECOMP_DIR] [-N] [-D] [-n N_CORES] [-C] [-cq CLUSTER_QUEUE] [-cr CLUSTER_RAM] [-ct CLUSTER_TIME] [-cqos CLUSTER_QOS]

 options:
   -h, --help            show this help message and exit
+  -hh, --verbose_help   Verbose help message.
+Prints help message and example usages
+  -O, --overwrite       Overwrites previous file structure

+Set Up Arguments:
   -l LIST_OF_SUBJECTS, --list_of_subjects LIST_OF_SUBJECTS
-                        REQUIRED: Filepath to a list of subjects
+                        Filepath to a list of subjects
   -o OUTDIR, --outdir OUTDIR
-                        REQUIRED: Path to output directory
+                        Path to output directory

+Dual Regression Arguments:
-  -a ALGO, --algo ALGO  REQUIRED: Which NFACT algorithm to perform dual regression on
+  -a ALGO, --algo ALGO  Which decomposition algorithm.
+Options are: NMF (default), or ICA.
+This is case insensitive
   --seeds SEEDS, -s SEEDS
-                        REQUIRED: File of seeds used in NFACT_PP/probtrackx
+                        Absolute path to a text file of seed(s) used in nfact_pp/probtrackx.
+If used nfact_pp this is the seeds_for_decomp.txt in the nfact_pp directory.
-  --roi ROI, -r ROI     RECOMMENDED FOR SURFACE SEEDS: Txt file with ROI(s) paths to restrict seeding to (e.g. medial wall masks).
+  --roi ROI, -r ROI     Absolute path to a text file containing the absolute path ROI(s) paths to restrict seeding to (e.g. medial wall masks).
+This is not needed if seeds are not surfaces.
+If used nfact_pp then this is the roi_for_decomp.txt file in the nfact_pp
+                        directory.
-  -n NFACT_DECOMP_DIR, --nfact_decomp_dir NFACT_DECOMP_DIR
+  -d NFACT_DECOMP_DIR, --nfact_decomp_dir NFACT_DECOMP_DIR
-                        REQUIRED IF NFACT_DECOMP: Filepath to the NFACT_decomp directory.
+                        Filepath to the NFACT_decomp directory.
 Use this if you have ran NFACT decomp
-  -d DECOMP_DIR, --decomp_dir DECOMP_DIR
+  -dd DECOMP_DIR, --decomp_dir DECOMP_DIR
-                        REQUIRED IF NOT NFACT_DECOMP: Filepath to decomposition components.
+                        Filepath to decomposition components.
 WARNING NFACT decomp expects components to be named in a set way.
 See documentation for further info.
   -N, --normalise       normalise components by scaling
-  -hh, --verbose_help   Prints help message and example usages
+  -D, --dscalar         Save GM as cifti dscalar.
+Seeds must be left and right surfaces with an optional nifti for subcortical structures

+Parallel Processing arguments:
+  -n N_CORES, --n_cores N_CORES
+                        To parallelize dual regression

+Cluster Arguments:
+  -C, --cluster         Use cluster enviornment
+  -cq CLUSTER_QUEUE, --queue CLUSTER_QUEUE
+                        Cluster queue to submit to
+  -cr CLUSTER_RAM, --cluster_ram CLUSTER_RAM
+                        Ram that job will take.
+Default is 60
+  -ct CLUSTER_TIME, --cluster_time CLUSTER_TIME
+                        Time that job will take. nfact will assign a time if none given
+  -cqos CLUSTER_QOS, --cluster_qos CLUSTER_QOS
+                        Set the qos for the cluster

 Dual regression usage: